akashravichandran/akashravichandran/_posts/jovianml/2020-05-24-jovianml-assignment1.md

     RuntimeError: step must be nonzero

-Explanation about example

-- The first example gets a range of values without step specified
-- The second example gets a range of values with step specified
-- The third example breaks when step value is set to zero
+The third example breaks when step value is set to zero

 ## Conclusion

 Here I have randomly picked some methods from pytorch, pytorch is really vast and it is still growing.
 Hope you like the methods that I have taken here to be explained.
 Thank you!

 ## Reference Links
-* Official documentation for `torch.Tensor`: https://pytorch.org/docs/stable/tensors.html
+* Documentation for `torch.Tensor`: [https://pytorch.org/docs/stable/tensors.html](https://pytorch.org/docs/stable/tensors.html)